-How to cross the wake on a slalom ski
+How to Cross the Wake on a Slalom Ski

-Keep your speed moderate until you have some experience, and remember to avoid leaning back as you ski through the wake.
-Eventually, you will be able to cut through the wake faster by leaning on the edge of your slalom ski, but beginners can keep the ski flat on the water and focus on keeping their balance.
+Keep your speed moderate until you have some experience.
+Also, remember to avoid leaning back as you ski through the wake.
+Eventually, you will be able to cut through the wake faster by leaning on the edge of your slalom ski.
+However, beginners should keep the ski flat on the water and focus on keeping their balance.

 Remember that weight on the left side will take you to the left, and weight on the right side will take you to the right.
 Maintaining good balance on the ski can be difficult for a beginner, but don’t lean too far in either direction to avoid falling.
 When crossing the wake, remember to keep your knees bent, but avoid bouncing over the wake.

 With a lot of patience and practice, you will be crossing wakes on your slalom ski in no time.
 Remember these tips the next time you get out on the water for a ride.
 For more expert advice on slalom skiing and other watersports, visit your local Sun & Ski Sports.